How you can take part in the Shir Hashirim Project!

 Interpretations

-The temple mount follows a design based on the Worlds of Existence:
+The temple mount follows a design based on what are called the four Worlds of Existence.
+These are embedded in this verse:

-3. Beriah (Creation) = The Holy Place, the world of the heavenly Temple, personal consciousness
+- Beriah (Creation) = The Holy Place, the world of the heavenly Temple, height of personal consciousness.
+The world of governing forces or powers.

-4. Yetzirah (Formation) = Court of the Brazen Altar, the angelic world, Jacob’s ladder
+- Yetzirah (Formation) = Court of the Brazen Altar, the angelic world, Jacob’s ladder (in his dream of Genesis 28:10-17).

-5. Asiya (Making) = Outer Court(s), our ‘physical’ world of concealment
+- Asiyah (Making) = Outer Court(s), our ‘physical’ world of concealment.

-A concept regarding the Worlds of Existence is that each world is ‘understood’ via that world below it.
+NOTE: A concept regarding the Worlds of Existence is that each world is ‘understood’ via that world below it.
 The higher is also the ‘essence’ of the one that comes after it.
-From what we find in Atzilut, we can gain some insight toward the mind of Hashem.
+From what we find in Atzilut (via the Image of G-d) we can gain some insight toward the mind of Hashem.

-Atzilut reflects the idea of multiple things, within a single point.
-From that point would come everything into the next world of Creation.
+Atzilut reflects the idea of multiple things within a single point.
+From that point would come everything into what the Bible calls Creation (Beriah).
 Think of it like the scientific idea of the point before the “Big Bang.”
 This hints that everything that would ever come into existence was ‘present’ with Hashem, before any of it had its own identifiable identity in Atzilut.

-This includes the interpretation of verses and of texts of the Bible.
+This goes beyond physical things.
+It includes the interpretation of verses and of texts of the Bible.
 Thus, there is more than one way of understanding Shir Hashirim.
 However, all are grounded in the same framework of spiritual reality.

 Shir Hashirim takes us into Atzilut, the Holy of Holies of the Temple, and makes a connection beyond existence, similar to the High Priest.
 This makes Shir Hashirim an ‘interface’ for all other texts and learning!